shakebugs/shake-docs/docs/android/configuration-and-data/auto-attach-files.md

 Instead of a file path, you can initialize it with the actual file object (java.io.File) too.
 If you initialize it this way, filename shown on the web Dashboard will be determined automatically from the passed file's name.

-To define which files will be uploaded when a user reports a bug, you must call the `onPrepareData` method overriding the `attachedFiles` method inside, as shown in the example below.
+To define which files will be uploaded when a user reports a ticket, you must call the `onPrepareData` method overriding the `attachedFiles` method inside, as shown in the example below.

-You can call the `Shake.onPrepareData()` method anywhere in your app, but be careful only to call it once, since subsequent calls will override the former ones.

 <Tabs
   groupId="android"